AyrA/ZipBomb/README.md

 Proof: [Virustotal: 34.zip](https://www.virustotal.com/en/file/ff5a0c21f83c9554b0bb9bcd1a41c707a56528e550fb7f8bd9a87f7621a17171/analysis/1470177174/)

 You will find, that many scanners timed out, including common scanners like comodo, eset-nod32 and McAfee.

+Only 3 scanners consider the zip bomb a problem.
+It is not really a problem because you can only extract 16 archives at a time.
+I know you should never underestimate your average user but I doubt most have the time and effort to completely extract all archives.

+The only problem could arise, if a zip extractor attempts to extract all levels at once.

 Archive Generator Infrastructure
 ================================